lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_2.md

 </p>

 It has 2 major components:
-* ML Layer contains the candidate learners.
+* <b>ML Layer</b> contains the candidate learners, such as XGBoost, LightGBM, etc.
-* AutoML Layer includes a Resampling Strategy Proposer, a Learner Proposer, a Hyperparam & Sample Size Proposer and a Controller.
-This component controls the core logic of the search strategy, with the goal of minimizing the total cost before finding a model with the optimal test error.
+* <b>AutoML Layer</b> includes a Resampling Strategy Proposer, a Learner Proposer, a Hyperparam & Sample Size Proposer and a Controller.
+This layer controls the core logic of the search strategy, with the goal of minimizing the total cost before finding a model with the optimal test error.
   * "Total Cost" means the total CPU time of training and validation using cross validation or holdout.
 This cost is also expected to increase as the test error decreases.

 <p align="left">